KennethAnd/DiscordJSBOT/README.md

 # DiscordJSBOT by Ken(Windows)

-Little discord self-bot getting updated by me, will be updated regularly.
+Little discord bot getting updated by me, will be updated regularly.
-*Go easy on me it's my first repo :/*
+*Discord bot works with actual bot token, not selfbots. *

 Instructions-